Tape2Tape: NHL All-Star Snubs? Who Cares?

 The NHL All-Star Game, a League Parody

 You see, it used to mean something for a player to be named to the NHL All-Star Game.
-It meant that he was having an impressive year and was being recognized for find himself among the league’s best.
+It meant that he was having an impressive year and was being recognized for finding himself among the league’s best.

 That isn’t the case anymore.
 I mean, I understand the need to get fans involved.
 Hence the introduction of the fan vote.
 And I certainly understand the league’s need for ratings – which explains why every team needs to be represented.
 But what they’ve done by introducing these two key cogs in today’s all-star game is create a laughable backyard-type of pond hockey that means nothing to those named to its rosters.